 Keystone Opportunity Zones

-Attendees also heard a presentation from the city’s Commerce Department on an inevitably controversial new policy that would provide sweeping tax abatements to certain properties, while requiring the property owners to send a portion of the school property tax that is not being paid to the School District.
-The school property tax is the District’s single largest recurring source of city revenue.
+Attendees also heard a presentation from the city’s Commerce Department on an inevitably controversial policy that would provide sweeping tax abatements to certain properties, while requiring the property owners to send a payment to the School District.

 Sylvie Gallier Howard of the city’s Commerce Department presented the plan to implement Keystone Opportunity Zones (KOZ).
 It’s a program first started in 1999, similar to a federal program, that provides tax exemptions to developers who buy and develop “blighted, vacant, and highly underutilized properties and land.”
 These properties are individually selected by the city.